 Look into Different Policy Form Options

 With over 70 primary cyber policy forms out there, it’s easy to be overwhelmed by all the options.
-Because the coverage on these forms varies so much, businesses have to do their best to be aware of what each form entails.
+Because the coverage on these forms varies so much, businesses must be aware of what each form entails.
 According to Josh Gold, a partner with Anderson Kill P.C., “some will cover you automatically for a hack or security incident that takes place on a third-party platform like a cloud platform.
-Some however, will not.”
+Some, however, will not.”
 Take some time to learn about the different coverage options to find what’s right for you and your business.

 Consider Using More than One Cloud

 When using a cloud provider, businesses should consider storing their data across more than just one cloud.
 Using this technique, data is less vulnerable to attacks.
-Though it can seem complex, this practice balances out any risk of losing data or backups, offering further protection for company data.
+In addition to this, the use of multiple clouds allows for greater flexibility, as you will be able to match your business needs to the solutions that fit best, as well as alter them as needed.
+Though it can seem complex, this practice balances out any risk of losing data or backups, therefore offering further protection for company data.

 With so many variables in cloud providers, it’s difficult to know which is the right choice for your business.
 The cloud is a useful tool for data management, backups, and protection.
 However, without education on the subject, it’s easy to pick a provider that doesn’t supply what you want.
 Knowing the full picture of the cloud landscape and what each provider offers allows you to make the most of it as a solution.

 Latest posts by Tess Hanna (see all)